gregorydillon/kdlearn/guides/terminal-introduction/index.md

 ## Getting started

-To access a Koding Terminal, select your Virtual Machine on the left hand side as pictured bellow.
+To access a Koding Terminal, select your Virtual Machine on the left hand side as pictured below.

 ![Terminal 1](term1.png)